Understanding Cyberbullying and How to Deal With It

 - Common Sense Media – Advice for parents working with kids of all ages

-Cyberbullying is a serious problem, but it can be stopped.
-With the right support and guidance, kids can learn how to protect themselves and others online.
+Cyberbullying is a serious issue, but it can be prevented.
+With awareness, support, and open communication, children can learn to protect themselves and others in the digital world.

 No comments: